bukov/dynamic_MC/README.md

 # dynamic_MC

-This is a python 2.7 code for the 'Car Mountain' problem.
+This is a python 2.7 code for the 'Car Mountain' problem, see Sutton and Barto, Chapter 11.

 ## Goals:
  * generalise the reinforcement learning state to contain time instead of velocity